andrivet/ZX81-Debugger/docs/debug.md

 ![Debug](./images/debug24.png)

 The third character (`L`) of the string appears on the screen.
 The `A` register contains `31` and the `Z` flag is not set.
 We can continue by clicking several times on the **Run** button but what we really want is to stop on the breakpoint when the `A` register contains `FF`.
-To do this, right click on the breakpoint.
+To do this, right-click on the breakpoint.
 A menu appears.

 ![Debug](./images/debug25.png)